Las Vegas shooting: Remembering the fallen

 Laura Shipp

 Laura Shipp moved to Las Vegas about five years ago in order to be closer to her 23-year-old son, a Marine reservist.
-She attended the festival with her son, boyfriend and friends and was killed during the attack.
+She attended the festival with her son, boyfriend and friends.

 Shipp, 50, was a single mother who raised her son alone “since the beginning of time,” Steve Shipp, her brother, told the Ventura County Star.